mcguinness/okta-oidc-sample/readme.md

 - Sign-In: Authenticates user with [name/password](http://developer.okta.com/docs/api/resources/authn.html#primary-authentication-with-public-application) and exchanges a [sessionToken](http://developer.okta.com/docs/api/resources/authn.html#session-token) for an id_token (JWT) using a hidden iframe
 - Refresh: Attempts to use an existing session to obtain an id_token (JWT) using a hidden iframe

-These scenarios are enabled by the `okta_post_message` custom `response_mode` for the [OpenID Connect Authentication Request](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) which uses [HTML5 Window Messaging] (https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) and a hidden iframe to return the  [http://openid.net/specs/openid-connect-core-1_0.html#AuthResponse) to the Single Page Web App (SPA) without refreshing or redirecting the page.
+These scenarios are enabled by the `okta_post_message` custom `response_mode` for the [OpenID Connect Authentication Request](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) which uses [HTML5 Window Messaging] (https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) and a hidden iframe to return the [id_token]  [http://openid.net/specs/openid-connect-core-1_0.html#AuthResponse) to the Single Page Web App (SPA) without refreshing or redirecting the page.

 See [postMessageCallback](https://github.com/mcguinness/okta-oidc-sample/blob/master/js/OktaAuthRequireJquery.js#L1118) for implementation details of how the `okta_post_message` response_mode works